 The International Policy Center, the hub for global engagement and education on pressing issues housed at the Ford School, hosts visitors and seminars and produces research on international finance, trade and development, international security, and human rights.

 In fall 2018, we launched a major new initiative that will dramatically increase opportunities for students to pursue coursework, experience, and connections in the field of international diplomacy.
-The Weiser Diplomacy Center will bring professors of practice in international diplomacy and host shorter-term opportunities for diplomats in residence from around the world.
-The center will also offer workshops, simulations, conferences, and internship opportunities in the U.S. and abroad, making the Ford School an outstanding place for those aspiring to meaningful careers in international affairs.
+The Weiser Diplomacy Center brings professors of practice in international diplomacy and host shorter-term opportunities for diplomats in residence from around the world.
+The center also offers workshops, simulations, conferences, and internship opportunities in the U.S. and abroad, making the Ford School an outstanding place for those aspiring to meaningful careers in international affairs.

 Dedicated to global engagement, opportunities across the university allow students have exposure to international experiences.
 U-M houses 17 international centers and programs focused on world regions and global themes.
 Students have the opportunity to learn more than 40 languages.

 - PhD Program in Economics, Political Science, and Sociology

 - Master of Public Policy - Juris Doctorate